 - Safety Line (60J): Watch the safety line at the side of the tire, if there is one.
 It tells you how long you should wait before replacing it.

 To sum up, it’s a good idea to re-check whether the tyres you are using are suited to your needs perfectly.
 There are many new types being introduced each year.
 Added to which, regularly assess if the ones you have are in a good enough condition to carry on or do they need replacing.

 “Stay aware and stay safe”… That’s the motto to follow!

 Kragos – For all types of heavy-duty forklift tyres

 Designed by industry pioneers and leaders, Kragos has a strong global reputation for the highest standards of quality, reliability and robust performance in solid tyre offerings.
 Modern and built using the most contemporary tyre technologies, Kragos solid tyres offer a world of advantages – high performance, cost advantages, efficiency, safety and comfort.

-Kragos tyre have gained a strong reputation, track record and preference as the solid tyre of choice in almost every continent across the world.
+Kragos tyre has gained a strong reputation, track record and preference as the solid tyre of choice in almost every continent across the world.

 Come, meet us at ProMat 2019 to held in Chicago, USA from April 8 to 11, 2019.